nawhi/nickwhite.cc-old/src/routes/blog/introduction-to-js-build-tools.md

 ## Definitions
 Here are some terms that will be useful in understanding build tools.

-- **Build tool**: A piece of software that transforms source code into a browser-ready bundle
+- **Build tool**: A piece of software that transforms source code into a bundle.
-- **Bundle**: The result of running the build tool: one or many files that represent all the assets needed to run the application compressed together in a way
+- **Bundle**: One or many files that represent all the assets needed to run the application, compressed or linked together in a way that the target browsers can execute correctly.
 - **Target browsers**: The browsers (or the version of JavaScript that runs on the browsers) that the bundle should run correctly on.
 - **Source code**: The code that developers edit that makes up the web application, including static assets.
+This is normally checked into version control, where the build is normally not.
+- **Build**: This is a single run of the build tool to create a bundle.
+Builds should be deterministic: given the same input, a build tool should always produce the same output.
-- **Assets**: One of the files that make up a bundle.
-Could be JavaScript, CSS, images, videos, JSON, or something else.
+- **Asset**: One of the files that make up a bundle.
+Could be HTML, JavaScript, CSS, images, videos, JSON, text, or something else.
+Also often called a "static asset" where "static" means available on the client (e.g. via a CDN), as opposed to needing a custom application server.

 ## What does a build tool do?